statichunt/statichunt/content/landing-pages/theme-finder.md

           label: "I'll use an agency or design firm."
           value: "agency"
         - icon: "/images/theme-finder/colleague.svg"
-          label: "A friend or colleague will help me."
+          label: "A teammate or friend will help me."
           value: "friend"
         - icon: "/images/theme-finder/not-sure.svg"
           label: "Not sure yet"